2000 Burnley Borough Council election: Campaign

 The election saw 17 seats contested with 2 seats up for election in Gawthorpe ward after the resignation of a Labour councillor.
 In total 42 candidates stood in the election, with Labour defending 14 of the 17 seats being contested.
-When the candidates were announced there was controversy in Queensgate ward after the independent candidates, Pat Chadwick, claimed that an independent Conservative candidate had been put up to stand in the election by Labour.
+When the candidates were announced there was controversy in Queensgate ward after the independent candidate, Pat Chadwick, claimed that an independent Conservative candidate had been put up to stand in the election by Labour.
 She claimed Labour were attempting to split her vote in order to ensure victory for Labour, however Labour described the claims as nonsense.

-In Danehouse ward there was a tighter system for obtaining proxy votes than in the 1999 election but overall the number of absent votes were only a 100 less than in 1999, while split fairly evenly between Labour and the Liberal Democrats.
+In Danehouse ward there was a tighter system for obtaining proxy votes than in the 1999 election but overall the number of absent votes were only 100 less than in 1999, while split fairly evenly between Labour and the Liberal Democrats.
 On election day itself Labour called for the resignation of a Liberal Democrat councillor in Danehouse ward, Arif Khan, after claiming his parents were registered for proxy votes despite living in Pakistan; however Khan denied doing anything wrong.

-Election result
+Election results

 The results saw Labour lose their majority on the council for the first time since the early 1970s.